 2. Give your mattress the once-over

 If your mattress is sagging it will disturb the neutral alignment of your spine, which can cause back pain.
 If your mattress can be rotated, do so 180 degrees, then sleep on it for another night.
-If that hasn’t solved the issue, you need an upgrade.
+If that hasn’t solved the issue, try these tips for fixing a sagging mattress.

 3. Ensure your bedding is breathable yet cozy